Rorquals

 Brydes Whale, Female Arching Back, Puerto Vallarta

-There are two species of Brydes Whale too.
-The Brydes Whale (Balaenoptera brydei) can weigh about 18 tonnes and is found mostly in warm waters between about 0-40 degrees latitudes in both hemispheres.
-Pygmy Brydes Whale (Balaenoptera edeni) is smaller, weighs about 12 tonnes, and its distribution is not exactly known.
+The Brydes Whale (Balaenoptera brydei) can weigh about 18 tons and is found mostly in warm waters between about 0-40 degrees latitudes in both hemispheres.

 Pygmy Right Whale